 Please note Adriana is not accepting short stories, poetry, romance, thrillers, mysteries, science fiction, fantasy, dystopian, paranormal, or Spanish language only submissions.

-Adriana will be on faculty at the following conferences in 2013:
+Adriana will be on faculty at the following conferences:

-Taylor Martindale is a new member of Full Circle Literary, actively acquiring fiction and non-fiction projects.
+Taylor Martindale is a literary agent with Full Circle Literary, actively acquiring fiction and non-fiction projects.
 She began agenting with the Sandra Dijkstra Literary Agency and is a graduate of The College of William and Mary, where she studied English and Hispanic Studies.

 Taylor is looking for young adult fiction, literary middle grade fiction, women's fiction, and select non-fiction projects.
 She is interested in finding unique and unforgettable voices in contemporary, historical and/or multicultural novels.
 She is looking for books that demand to be read whether the stories are light-hearted or address important issues (she adores both).
 More than anything, Taylor is looking for character-driven stories that bring the world vividly to life and voices that refuse to be ignored.
 When considering non-fiction projects, Taylor uses much the same approach, and hopes to find authors with fresh ideas and perspectives, with writing that is accessible, entertaining, and compelling.